MateuszKot112/netguru/README.md

 4. To run tests type: behave
 5. You can run certan tests with command behavve --tags={name of the tag}
 6. Available tags are: register, login, valid, invalid

+If viratual enrionment doesn't work, you can also type in terminal: pip3 install -r requirements.txt

+It will download all modules needed.